fridriscvski/eye-detection/readme.md

 **Key Features:**

-- Precise detection of pupil position using computer vision techniques.
+- Precise detection of pupil position using computer vision techniques (OpenCV).
-- Integration with the operating system to send control commands based on eye movement.
+- Integration with Raspberrypy 3 to send control commands based on eye movement to an aplication on a IPAD using MQTT comunication.

 This project combines knowledge from electronic engineering and computer vision, showcasing how technology can be applied to provide more accessible and innovative computer interaction.